 Observe the conditions of the pilot and main flame.
 A normal flame is blue with a well-defined inner core.

-If the flame is yellow or if it pulsates, or if the burner starts with a rumble or puff, corrective action must be taken.
+If the flame is yellow or if it pulsates, or if the burner starts with a rumble or puff, corrective action must be taken by qualified personnel.